 No. I am not able to book with Airbnb for my clients.
 Because of Airbnbs protection policy for their owners, the person staying at the home must be the one who books.
-I also can not vet the property to make sure it will be the best value and fit for the client.
-I do have access to other private home and villa rentals that have been vetted and if that is what you prefer.
+I also cannot vet the property to make sure it will be the best value and fit for the client.
+I do have access to other private home and villa rentals.
+These have been vetted and if that is what you prefer.

 Can you book with my points/miles?

 Unfortunately, I can not book your trip with points or mile.
 I can make sure that when we are booking your trip, all of your memberships and frequent flier numbers are included in the booking.
 If you have points or miles you need to use, I suggest starting with airfare and booking that using them.
 If you still have points to use and would like to use them for your hotel stay please keep in mind that by doing so you will not be able to utilize any of the amenities, upgrades or special rate promotions I receive through my travel supplier partnerships.

 Yes!
 The money you have spent on your†trip is an investment and as such also needs to be protected.
 With every itinerary, I send you cost estimate for travel insurance so that you know what is available to you to protect your trip.
 Travel insurance also helps cover any medical needs that may arise while you are traveling.
 I have had clients that have needed medical care while out of the country and have had to delay their trip by a day because of medical emergencies.
 You just never know what could happen and it is better to be safe than sorry.
 In addition, because of COVID many destinations are requiring proof of insurance to cover any medical care or quarantine cost associated with a positive COVID case.